The Public Financial Management Reporting Framework

 The PFM Reporting Framework is an excel-based

-reporting tool for Supreme Audit Institutions.
+for Supreme Audit Institutions.

 The tool enables auditors to verify the readiness of the national PFM system in supporting the Sustainable Development Goals and ensure disaster preparedness.